Business asset sales can involve a mixture of:

 Correcting the sale price allocation

-If we find that the buyer and seller did not allocate the sale price in reasonably the same way in their income tax returns, or did not allocate it in line with market values, then we are likely to:
+If we find that the buyer and seller did not allocate the sale price in reasonably the same way in their income tax returns, or did not allocate it in line with market values or tax book values where required, then we are likely to:

 - investigate the sale